 The High Points of Fed Chairman Powell’s Presentation are Worth Understanding

-The challenge the Fed always faces after they have been using their arsenal to attack a faltering economy is withdrawing from the fight in measured steps and at a pace that neither too late and ignites another problem, nor does it move too soon with unfinished business.
+The challenge the Fed always faces after they have been using their arsenal to attack a faltering economy is withdrawing from the fight in measured steps and at a pace that is neither too late and ignites another problem, nor too soon allowing problems to resurface.

 A briefing of the Fed Chairman’s comments at this event on Friday, August 27th is below.

 The chairman discussed in his opening remarks how an aggressive policy has allowed for a vigorous economic recovery.
 He pointed out the economy during the downturn was atypical; personal income rose, spending shifted from service sectors to manufacturing, and the demand for goods has lead to bottlenecks and shortages.

 On the subject of prices, Powell’s opening remarks included,”…the result has been elevated inflation in durable goods—a sector that has experienced an annual inflation rate well below zero over the past quarter-century.”
 He sees labor markets improving but says the unknowns of the pandemic’s path create turbulence and risks to the improvement.

 Powell pointed out the decline in output in the second quarter of 2020 was twice the full decline during the Great Recession of 2007–09.
 He reminded that the pace of output has not passed previous highs but exceeded the Fed's expectations.
 He mentioned recovery in employment has lagged output but is also running above what was expected.